-How to Do Lead Scoring and Account Scoring in Salesforce
+How to Setup Lead Scoring in Salesforce

 Learn how you can start scoring your leads and accounts in Salesforce.

 One of the biggest challenges for any organization is surfacing through bad leads and identifying hot leads.
 Inevitably, many leads fall through the cracks as businesses fail to understand which ones they should be targeting from a sales and marketing perspective.
 This blog post will show how you can set up a lead-scoring framework within Salesforce to help your sales and marketing teams rank and prioritize your ideal customers.

 Lead scoring is a prioritization framework that helps you rank and categorize your leads based on how likely they are to convert to paying customers.
 By assigning positive and negative points to certain customer attributes and profile characteristics, lead scoring helps you create a weighted average you can use to rank your leads.

 When it comes to lead scoring, there are three types of scores you can implement to identify your core buyer persona.

 - Marketing qualified leads (MQLs): leads generated from marketing campaigns (e.g., paid ads, blog posts, webinars, ebook downloads, etc.)